 Finally, the best way to promote an event is to empower your attendees and participants to spread the word.
 Make it easy for them to reach out to their friends and peers via email and social media.
 Offer discounts for bringing friends.
 Encourage your speakers and event participants to promote the event to their networks.

 Are there any important tips we left out?
 Provide them in the comments below.

 While you are boosting your event attendance, you can use Planning Pod to help you manage the other details of your event, like budgets, to-do’s, itineraries, guest lists and much more.
-Try our online event management software with 26+ easy-to-use tools for FREE.
+Try our online event management solutions and venue management tools FREE.